robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 4. We can search here to find configuration changes to the NACL.
 Select the radio button for **Tag** and enter **Name** for the **Tag key** and **threat-detection-wksp-compromised** for the **Tag value** (this is allowing us to search for the NACL with that name):
     ![Config Key Pair](../images/03-config-keypair.png)
 6. Click on the Network ACL ID in the **Config timeline** column.
-7. On the next screen click on the arrow next to **Changes** to expand that.
+7. On the next screen you should see two **Change** events in the timeline.
+Click on **Change** for each one to see what occurred.
-8. Evaluate the change to the updated NACL.
+8. Evaluate the NACL changes.

     > What does the new NACL rule do?

-### Modify the Security Group
+### Modify the security group

 Now that the active session from the attacker has been stopped by the update to the NACL, you need to modify the Security Group associated with the instance to prevent the attacker or anyone else from coming from a different IP.